VividVerseAI/Hackquest-Round-2-Vividverse/README.md

 ## How It Works in One Paragraph

-Miners register on chain and submit AI-generated video scenes through the platform UI — no local neuron required.
-Critics (tied to validator accounts) score each submission.
-The validator runs locally, pushes lifecycle heartbeats to the platform every ~10 seconds to drive round state, and at finalisation fetches the median scores from its critic pool, computes weights using a 70/30 winner/proportional split, and calls `set_weights()` on the Bittensor chain.
+Miners register on-chain and submit AI-generated video scenes through the platform UI — no local neuron required.
+The validator runs locally, pushes lifecycle heartbeats to the platform every ~10 seconds to drive round state, and at finalisation aggregates miner submission scores, computes weights using a 70/30 winner/proportional split, and calls set_weights() on the Bittensor chain.